 (Scientific) Director.
 I study the formation and evolution of

-galaxies, by studying their structure, kinematics and
+galaxies, by studying their structure, kinematics and stellar

-offering a bachelor in astronomy.
+in astronomy.
 We also offer a master program in astronomy.
 We

-have a large PhD programme with more than 50 PhD
+have a large PhD programme with more than 50 PhD students.
+The

 Netherlands Research School for Astronomy.

 See here for my list of publications.

 May 1, 2016: I recently obtained a large grant from the EU to